kralphs/testcontainers-couchbase/README.md

 ## Future Work

 Plan is to incorporate into official Testcontainers, but self-publishing for now.
-A few modules from testcontainers-node have been integrated wholesale to give a cohesive experience.
-Might support secondary indexes, but as this is primarily for use in testing, primary indexes should suffice for any integration testing needed.
+A few modules from testcontainers-node have been integrated wholesale to give a cohesive experience; however, these have now been incorporated into the Node testcontainers package so eventually will incorporate that which will be a breaking change as it will require version ^9.1.

+May also change secondary index format to support both string (for explicit control of the query) and an object form that the SQL++ expression will be generated from which can allow for deferred builds to speed things up, etc. Basically, eyeing the possibility of a using the CouchbaseFile for CD as well, and don't want to require separate files to be maintained for each.

+Looking into automating importing seed data into collections as well.
+Likely in the form of a folder hierarchy that matches the bucket/scope/collection structure with documents in the default collections and scopes lying in the base bucket folder.
+JSON file names will be interpreted as the key.

 ## Usage